-Benjamin Strasser, a German interior affairs spokesperson for the liberal Free Democrats, stated voiced his disagreement with stricter border controls.
+Benjamin Strasser, a German interior affairs spokesperson for the liberal Free Democrats, voiced his disagreement with stricter border controls.
 Similarly, the German parliamentary group spokesperson for the opposition Greens, Konstantin von Notz, also asserted that Seehofer’s plans would likely not make any significant contribution to German security.

-Increased border control has been a topic debated amongst politicians in both Germany and Switzerland for the past several years.
+Increased border control has been a topic debated amongst politicians in both Germany and Switzerland for the past few years.
 Either way, random and targeted controls are already customary along German borders and within the country’s territory, according to Strasser.

 Currently, the following Schengen countries carry out internal border checks in an effort to improve the security situation in Europe: